Leman102/README-generator/README.md

 6. Answer the questions
 7. Have fun!🤘
 ## Usage
-"The application is designed to run within the command-line.
+The application is designed to run within the command-line.
 Once you have installed the program and run 'node index.js' in commandand and begin answering questions to update the README content.
-After that you will receive a success message and the README will be generated within the 'dist' folder."
+After that you will receive a success message and the README will be generated within the 'dist' folder.
 ## Recording
 [How to create the README file.webm](https://user-images.githubusercontent.com/64149102/177218513-2371f654-3168-435d-b236-f434ac43116a.webm)
 ## Contributing